-The Lowry is committed to protecting the privacy of our customers, artists, suppliers, contractors and staff in accordance with the General Data Protection Regulation 2016 and the Privacy and Electronic Communications Regulations 2003.
+The Lowry is committed to protecting the privacy of our customers, artists, suppliers, contractors and staff.
+We will use the information that we collect about you in accordance with the Data Protection Act 2018, the General Data Protection Regulation 2016 and the Privacy and Electronic Communications Regulations 2003.

 Who We Are